FREQUENTLY ASKED QUESTIONS

 Now you can dry the mask.
 You can hang it over the heater or use a hair dryer if you want to dry it quickly.
-Alternatively, you can dry it in a clean oven for 30-60 minutes.
+Alternatively, you can dry it in a clean oven for 30-60 minutes at 60 degrees celsius.
 Please keep the mask away from flames or extreme heat.

 To keep the properties and the Nano Filter as long as possible, avoid the following:

 Do not use detergents, fabric softeners or bleach.
 They can block and deactivate the active surface with their anionic surfactants.